"A Flawed Little Gem"

 It is this final invitation and the movie’s theme of learning to live with grief and guilt that gives BOUNCE its mild moral worldview.
 A key aspect of this worldview is the fact that it is the truth that finally helps Buddy and Abby transcend their grief and feelings of guilt.
 Not just the truths about the plane ticket and Buddy’s selfish motive for giving it to Abby’s husband, but also the truth that neither he nor Abby is responsible for the plane crash or for the desire of Abby’s husband to hurry home to his family.
 As they say, hindsight is 20-20, and there are some things you just can’t change, no matter how hard you wish.
 The good news, however, is that we don’t have to bear these truths alone, for God is always with us, ready to comfort us, if only we will let Him.

+In BOUNCE, Ben Affleck plays an advertising salesman named Buddy who gives his plane ticket to a young father of two boys.
+When the plane crashes, Buddy becomes overcome with guilt and starts drinking heavily.
+A year later, Buddy comes out of rehab, but he still can’t shake his guilt.
+He looks up the young father’s wife, Abby, played by Gwyneth Paltrow, and helps her sell some real estate to his company.
+Buddy and Abby fall in love, but the truth about the ticket finally comes out, leading to an elaborate but poignant emotional conclusion.
 BOUNCE is a provocative romantic melodrama starring Ben Affleck and Gwenyth Paltrow.
 The movie asks the question, How do you bounce back from a personal tragedy?
 As such, it provides some mildly moral answers to coping with the guilt that’s often associated with grief.
 The end result is a flawed little gem that contains some objectionable content, including strong foul language and some brief sexual content.
 Although at one point Buddy rejects the God-centered program of Alcoholics Anonymous, saying he does not believe in God, at the end of the movie he invites a friend to go to an AA meeting